 Tracy Clayton, Journalist

-How she got hired: Clayton drew Twitter attention after she helped to launch the hashtag #BlackBuzzFeed, in which users imagined what BuzzFeed would be like if it catered to a black audience.
-After seeing her (hilarious) tweets a BuzzFeed editor contacted her through direct message offering a job.
-She was hesitant at first, but after BuzzFeed flew her to New York to tour the office and she was sold.
+How she got hired: Clayton gained Twitter attention after she helped to launch the hashtag #BlackBuzzFeed.
+With this hashtag, users imagined what BuzzFeed would be like if it catered to a black audience.
+A BuzzFeed editor noticed her tweets and contacted her, offering a job.
+At first, she was hesitant to accept, but after they flew her out to New York for a tour of the office, she changed her mind.

-Her top tip: “You never know who’s watching you,” she told a group of NYU students at a panel.
-But potential eyes on her account don’t hold her back; she readily admitted to tweeting about her menstruation cycle every month.
-She’s funny, brash, and honest—a perfect fit for BuzzFeed.
-She’s not afraid to innovate and to do things differently.
+Her top tip: “You never know who’s watching you,” At a panel at NYU, she told students that she doesn’t let the potential for more eyes on her account hold her back; in fact, she admitted that she tweets about her menstrual cycle every month.
+She’s a perfect fit for BuzzFeed because she’s funny, brash, and honest.
+She isn’t afraid to innovate and do things differently.
 “Don’t marry yourself to the old ways of doing things,” she said.

 Rose McManus, Photographer

-How she got hired: McManus’ Instagram is a work of art.
-Pull it up (@rose_mcManus) and prepare to ogle clean, white backgrounds and sharp, minimalist shots of coffee, skylines, and portraits.
-It’s every lifestyle blogger’s dream.
+How she got hired: McManus’s Instagram is a true work of art.
+By simply looking at (@rose_mcmanus), you’ll be able to see clean, white backgrounds with sharp, minimalist shots of coffee, skylines, and portraits.
+It looks like something straight out of a lifestyle blogger’s dreams.
 “An acquaintance of mine messaged me through Facebook asking if I’d be available to take portraits of her,” she said.
 “She told me she’d asked me because she followed me on Instagram and she liked my style.
 She wanted portraits that looked neat without looking too posed.”

-Her top tip: Like it or not, your social media accounts are your brand.
-“Having a brand doesn’t mean establishing a disconnect between you and your account,” she said.
-“It means having a distinct understanding of who you are and what you have to offer and communicating that in an effective way.
+Her top tip: Whether you want to or not, your social media accounts establish your brand.
+“Brand management does not mean you cannot be yourself,” she said.
+“It means having a distinct understanding of who you are and what you have to offer and effectively communicating that.
 A brand provides consistency and allows potential customers to anticipate a specific return on their investment.”